Koukyosyumei/ID2Graph/README.md

     -n : (int) number of data records sampled for training.
     -f : (float) ratio of features owned by the active party.
-    -v : (float) ratio of features owned by the passive party. if v=-1, the ratio of local features will be 1 - f.
     -i : (int) setting of feature importance. -1: normal, 1: unbalance

     -r : (int) total number of rounds for training.